Performance Improvement of Deorbitalized Exchange-Correlation Functionals: Background

 Figures \ref{fig:xc_pot1} and \ref{fig:xc_pot2} show plots of the local part of the exchange potential (Eq.~\ref{eq:vxc}) for the parent meta-GGA functional (r$^2$SCAN) and the full X potential for three deorbitalized versions of it (PC\opt, RPP, and SRPP).
 The systems are the H atom (at two different length scales) and the Si atom.
-(Aside: r$^2$SCAN deorbitalized with the RPP form has the formal functional name OFR2, but for simplicity in making comparisons with other deorbitalization options, we will continue to refer to it as RPP.)
-Note that the X potential in Fig.~\ref{fig:xc_pot1} is multiplied by the radial coordinate to bring out features nearer the valence edge where most variation in potentials occurs.
-For r$^2$SCAN, the contribution from the functional derivative with respect to the kinetic energy density is omitted, as it is incorporated in the physics in the gKS scheme via Eq.~\ref{eq:gKSoperator}.
-These potentials are computed using a modified version of the Python code \textit{densities}~\cite{densities} which employs analytic spherical Hartree-Fock densities.
-They were evaluated on a double-exponential grid with 300 to 10,000 radial points.
+(Aside: r$^2$SCAN deorbitalized with the RPP form has the formal functional name OFR2.
+As a generalizable name for any deorbitalized meta-GGA that is reasonably compatible with previous usage, e.g. M-RT, from here on we have adopted the portmanteau of meta-GGA, ``-L" (for Laplacian dependence), and deorbitalizer name in parentheses.
+Our new deorbitalizations of r$^2$SCAN thus are r$^2$SCAN-L(SRPP) and (SRPP2).
+For simplicity in making comparisons between deorbitalization options, where context allows, frequently we will refer to the deorbitalizer name, not the full functional name.)
+Note that the X potential in Fig.~\ref{fig:xc_pot1} is multiplied by the radial coordinate to bring out features near the valence edge where most variation in potentials occurs.
+For r$^2$SCAN, the contribution from the functional derivative with respect to the kinetic energy density is omitted, as it is incorporated in the physics of the gKS scheme via Eq.~(\ref{eq:gKSoperator}).
+These potentials are computed using a modified version of the Python code \textit{densities}~\cite{densities} which employs fixed analytic spherical densities obtained from self-consistent Hartree-Fock calculations.~\cite{HFdensitiesA} They were evaluated on a double-exponential grid with 1000 radial points, with substantially more points for r$^2$2SCAN.